 Property Owner Search by Person or Company Name

-The Reonomy Platform offers the ability to search for the name of the recorded owner (as presented in the tax assessor record), or for the actual name of the true property owner (regardless of company or LLC affiliation).
+The Reonomy app offers the ability to search for the name of the recorded owner (as presented in the tax assessor record), or for the actual name of the true property owner (regardless of company or LLC affiliation).

 This filter includes the ability to search for partial names—in case you only know the first or last name of an owner (though it may also leave you with too many results).

 After adding the name of a person or LLC owner, you can continue adding filters targeted at the assets owned by those groups.

 So, if you’re searching for a very common name—say, “John Smith,” for example—you can assure that you’re identifying the correct “John Smith.”

 Additional filters let you identify owners based on their location, the characteristics of the building(s) they own, and their real estate financial history.

 That means you can search for a “John Smith” in San Francisco, owner of a 25 unit office building.